Configure SEO for Each Page

 Set meta titles, descriptions, and use template variables to generate unique SEO content across thousands of pages.

-Every page on your board has a meta title and description that appear in search results.
-These are the first thing potential visitors see, and they directly affect whether someone clicks through to your board or scrolls past it.
-Template variables let you write one template and generate unique, contextual SEO content for every page type, so your Engineering Jobs page, your Marketing Jobs page, and your San Francisco Jobs page each get distinct titles without any manual work.
+Every page on your board has a meta title and description that search engines can use in search results.
+Search engines can truncate or rewrite both based on the query and device.
+Template variables let you write one template and generate contextual SEO content for every page type, so your Engineering Jobs page, your Marketing Jobs page, and your San Francisco Jobs page each get distinct titles without any manual work.

 Access page SEO settings